 2018 has been a revolutionary year for Destination Impact.
 Our sales increased tremendously and we opened a new location in Haiti.
 Thereby, allowing us to make a much larger impact in the communities that we work in.
 Most notably is the children’s library that we founded in Kisumu, Kenya.
 2018 has also been a revolutionary year for me personally.
-I was featured in major black publications and NY-based media outlets for my work with Destination Impact, my students outperformed most of the state on their math exams; I spoke at an ed conference held by one of the biggest funders in the education space, quit my job as a school leader in June to travel the world (currently 10 countries in), and co-authored a book.
+I was featured in major black publications and NY-based media outlets for my work with Destination Impact, my students outperformed most of the state on their math exams; I spoke at an ed conference held by one of the biggest funders in the education space, traveled the world (currently 10 countries in), and co-authored a book.
 That doesn’t even cover all the highlights.
 There were plenty.
-There have also been some pretty harsh moments that I have endured as well - A bad breakup, a denied charter school authorization, being robbed at gunpoint, stranded in Ethiopia for 2 days.
+There have also been some pretty harsh moments that I have endured as well - A bad breakup, being robbed at gunpoint, stranded in Ethiopia for 2 days.
 I could go on.
 Half way through the year I realized how much God was trying to push me to achieve something beyond my pint-size dreams and in order to do that, I had to be willing to face challenge.
 More appropriately, I had to be willing to seek them out, despite my aversion to failure.
 To commemorate this year of questing my destiny, I decided to take a symbolic trip to the “Point of No Return” in Badagry, Nigeria.

 For those of you who are unfamiliar, this is a major slave port where countless captured African people were trafficked through.
 It is called the Point of No Return, because once they reached the shoreline, they would never come back.
 I thought what better way to throw the proverbial middle finger to the oppressive, diabolic structures that be (then and now) than to return to this place on behalf of the people who came before me.